gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 maximization of the detection probability ($$ P_d $$) subject to a given false alarm probability ($$ P_{fa} $$).
-It is well-known in the literature that the optimum solution to that problem can be found by applying the Neyman-Pearson (NP) approach, which requires perfect knowledge of the signal parameters and constitutes the uniformly most powerful test.
+It is well-known in the literature that the optimum solution to that problem can be found by applying the [Neyman-Pearson](https://en.wikipedia.org/wiki/Neyman%E2%80%93Pearson_lemma) approach, which requires perfect knowledge of the signal parameters and constitutes the [uniformly most powerful test](https://en.wikipedia.org/wiki/Uniformly_most_powerful_test).
-Assuming additive white Gaussian noise and replacing the true synchronization parameters by their ML estimators in the NP detector, one obtains the Generalized Likelihood Ratio Test (GLRT) function, that can be written as:
+Assuming additive white Gaussian noise and replacing the true synchronization parameters by their ML estimators in the Neyman-Pearson detector, one obtains the Generalized Likelihood Ratio Test (GLRT) function, that can be written as: